Is an SBA Loan a Good Option for Franchise Financing?

 • SBA Express Program: A part of the 7(a) loan program, and for businesses with financing needs up to $350k.
 This program can be used for a variety of business activities, and no collateral is required for loans up to $25k.

 • SBA Microloans: These are loans that are given in smaller increments, providing up to $50K in small business funding.
-You do not receive these loans directly from the SBA, but rather, from a local lender, which is typically a nonprofit organization.
-Uses for this loan include working capital, inventory, and equipment, however, you cannot use a microloan to pay existing debts or purchase real estate.
+You do not receive these loans directly from the SBA but rather from a local lender, which is typically a nonprofit organization.
+Uses for this loan include working capital, inventory, and equipment.
+However, you cannot use a microloan to pay existing debts or purchase real estate.
 Also, collateral may be required.

 • SBA CAPLines: Designed to meet the short-term working capital needs of a business.
 This type of financing is best for small businesses that sell their goods and/or services on credit.
 The loan amount is based on need, and the maximum amount given is $5M.
 For eligibility, applicants must qualify under the standard 7(a) requirements and must be able to produce collateral.

 • SBA 504 Program: Offers small businesses long-term, fixed-rate financing to acquire fixed assets for expansion or modernization.
 They are made available through Certified Development Companies (CDCs), which are the SBA’s community-based partners.
-The maximum loan amount provided is $5M, and the best part is; these loans have longer repayment periods than most.
+The maximum loan amount provided is $5M, and the best part is that these loans have longer repayment periods than most.

 Competitive Terms